marioValent/homes-app/README.md

   `ng serve`

--Run the db.json in order to access the content
+- Run the db.json in order to access the content

   `json-server --watch db.json`